Fort St. Jean Baptiste State Historic Site

 Fort St. Jean Baptiste State Historic Site in Natchitoches, Louisiana, US, is a replica of an early French fort based upon the original 1716 blueprints by Sieur Du Tisné with the improvements made in 1731 by Boutin.
-The French called the original fort: Fort Saint Jean Baptiste des Natchitoches.
-In the 1970's, the State of Louisiana anglicized the name to Fort Saint Jean Baptiste.
+The French called the original fort Fort Saint Jean Baptiste des Natchitoches.
+In the 1970's, the State of Louisiana shortened the name to Fort Saint Jean Baptiste.

 History

 The fort (present-day city of Natchitoches) was founded by a French Canadian, Louis Juchereau de St. Denis in 1714 while he was traveling to Mexico on a trade mission.
 When St. Denis reached the village of the Natchitoches Indians on the Red River of the South, he had two huts constructed and left a small French detachment there to guard the stores and trade with the Native Americans.
 In 1716, Sieur Du Tisné was sent with a small company of French colonial troops to build and garrison the outpost that would prevent the Spanish forces in the province of Texas from advancing across the border of French Louisiana.

 In 1722, St. Denis became commandant of the fort.
 The fort was established as a trading and military outpost to counter any Spanish incursions into French territory.
 Soon it became a center of economic significance, particularly with neighboring Caddo tribes.
 In 1731, an attack by the Natchez Indians exposed the vulnerabilities of the fort, prompting French officials to send engineer Broutin to oversee the construction of a larger and stronger fortification.
 Spanish officials charged it was an invasion of Spanish territory, but St. Denis politely ignored their protests.

 The fort continued to serve as a military outpost and commercial trade center until 1762, when France’s defeat by England in the French and Indian War forced her to cede the Louisiana (New France) colony to Spain.

 The fort turned into the city of Natchitoches.
 Natchitoches is the oldest permanent European settlement in the Louisiana Purchase.